-The 2013 Major League Baseball Most Valuable Player award winners for both the American League and National League were announced Thursday night on MLB Network.
+The 2014 Major League Baseball Most Valuable Player award winners for both the American League and National League were announced Thursday night on MLB Network.
 Here are the winners, along with my thoughts on each:

 AMERICAN LEAGUE MOST VALUABLE PLAYER